Logos with hidden meanings

 Vaio – a sub-brand used for many of Sony’s computer products, the first two letters represent an analogue signal and the last two are 1 and 0, representing digital binary code.

-I hope you have found this blog useful, as always feel free to ask me for advice if you’re unsure.
+I hope you have found this blog about logos useful, as always feel free to ask me for advice if you’re unsure.

 Until the next time.